Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: ANALYSIS AND RESULTS

 \subsubsection{Radial profiles}

 The analysis of an individual galaxy is presented in Fig.~\ref{fig:single_galaxy}.
-The left and middle panels display the interpolated \texttt{Pipe3D} flux maps for s$_1$ (upper left), s$_2$ (upper middle), o$_1$ (lower left), and o$_2$ (lower middle) for the galaxy ``1-606221".
-In the upper and lower right panels, the density maps have been cropped up to the largest annulus on the flux maps, which are different for S\,\textsc{ii} and O\,\textsc{ii} for some galaxies, as discussed in subsection~\ref{subsubsec:flux_analysis}.
+The left and middle panels display the interpolated DAP flux maps for s$_1$ (upper left), s$_2$ (upper middle), o$_1$ (lower left), and o$_2$ (lower middle) for the galaxy ``1-606221".
 To obtain the radial profile of electron density, we have implemented two types of angularly averaged radial binning schemes on the electron density maps which are described below: (i) linear binning: in this binning scheme the consecutive bins are equally spaced, (ii) non-linear binning: in this binning scheme all the bins contain almost equal number of pixels (with an additional criterion that the outermost bin must have at least one-pixel radial separation).
 Among each bin, the weighted average of the electron densities has been calculated as,

 where $w_i = 1/\delta n_{e,i} ^2$ is the weight and $\delta n_{e,i}$ is the uncertainty in $n_e$ on the $i^{th}$ pixel.
 The error on the weighted mean is calculated as the standard error with the standard deviation calculated from the unbiased weighted variance.
 The yellow annuli in Fig.~\ref{fig:single_galaxy} show an example of linear binning.